Start your business

-Not only is obtaining a DBA name a useful tool for your business’s branding but if you plan to use any other name than your legal business name, a DBA name is a requirement in Vermont.
+Not only is obtaining a DBA name a useful tool for your business’s branding but if you plan to use any other name than your legal business name, registering that name is required by state law.
+Although we don’t currently offer DBA registration in Vermont, this guide will cover the basics of what a DBA name is as well as the rules for choosing, registering, and maintaining one in the state.

 A “doing business as” (DBA) name is an alias that a business can use in place of the registered name.
 In Vermont, this is known as an “assumed business name” and is registered with the Secretary of State.
 It is important to note that a DBA name does not impact what type of business entity you have, such as a limited liability company (LLC), corporation, or partnership.
 Therefore, it doesn’t change how you do taxes.
 Rather, it is an alternate name that can help support your brand and express your company’s persona.